pier-bezuhoff/Dodeclusters/README.md

 with vector graphics editor ~ Inkscape
 and specific type of animations ~ [Möbius transformations](https://en.wikipedia.org/wiki/M%C3%B6bius_transformation) and possibly [Lie sphere geometry](https://en.wikipedia.org/wiki/Lie_sphere_geometry)

+> [!NOTE]
+> This project is in beta

 ## Installation
-[Live deployed here](https://pier-bezuhoff.github.io/Dodeclusters/) from the `github-pages` branch
+[Live deployed here](https://pier-bezuhoff.github.io/Dodeclusters/) from the `github-pages` branch.
-Binaries for Linux, Window and Android can be found in assets [attached to the latest release](https://github.com/pier-bezuhoff/Dodeclusters/releases/).
+Executables for Linux, Window and Android can be found in assets [attached to the latest release](https://github.com/pier-bezuhoff/Dodeclusters/releases/).

-### Windows installation
+### Windows
 1. From [the latest release](https://github.com/pier-bezuhoff/Dodeclusters/releases/tag/v0.2.0) find `assets` and download `windows.zip`
 2. Unarchive it
-3. In folder `com.pierbezuhoff.dodeclusters` find file named `com.pierbezuhoff.dodeclusters.exe`
+3. In folder `com.pierbezuhoff.dodeclusters` find file `com.pierbezuhoff.dodeclusters.exe`
 4. Run it!
 That's it~ (it is bundled with JVM)

+### Linux
+1. From [the latest release](https://github.com/pier-bezuhoff/Dodeclusters/releases/) find `assets` and download `linux.zip`
+2. Unarchive it
+3. Go into folder `com.pierbezuhoff.dodeclusters/bin`, you'll find executable file `com.pierbezuhoff.dodeclusters`
+4. `chmod +x` it and you can run it as `./com.pierbezuhoff.dodeclusters`

+### Android
+You can find the apk in assets [attached to the latest release](https://github.com/pier-bezuhoff/Dodeclusters/releases/).

+> [!NOTE]
-Note: bundled binaries are likely behind Live web version
+> Bundled binaries are likely behind Live web version

 ## Build and run via Gradle

+> [!IMPORTANT]
+> Requires JDK 17

 ### Run desktop app
 `./gradlew :composeApp:run`